hamdielzard/hamdielzard.github.io/README.md

 ```

 #### Editing our Resume Page
 20. Navigate to [localhost:1313](localhost:1313) on your web browser to see your new website.
-Your changes should be reflected and the resume.md page will be correctly loaded.
+Your changes and the resume.md page will be correctly loaded.

-21. Now you can feel free to edit your resume in your `resume.md` file to your liking.
+21. Edit your resume in your `resume.md` file to your liking.
 Your changes will be reflected live on your browser.

 #### Building your website
-22. Once complete, build your website.
+22. Build your website once you are done.
 ```bash
 hugo
 ```
-* If your server is still running, press `Ctrl+C` to quit the server.
+* If your server is running, press `Ctrl+C` to quit the server.
 You can always start it again by `hugo server`

 #### Deploying our website
 23. Head over to your repository page on GitHub and click on Settings then Pages

-24. Under the Build and Deployment section, change the source from `Deploy from a branch` to `GitHub Actions`.
+24. Change the source under the Build and Deployment section, from `Deploy from a branch` to `GitHub Actions`.

-25. Next, head to the Actions tab.
+25. Head to the Actions tab.
 Search for Hugo and click on Configure.
 At the top, click on Start Commit and click on Commit new file
 * ![GIF preview of setting up GitHubActions](images/SetUpActions.gif)

-26. Now let us deploy our website.
+26. Deploy your website.
 ```bash
 git commit -m "Our final website" git push -u origin main
 ```

 #### Final Result
-27. Wait a few minutes and your website will be ready to view at your repository name's URL!
+27. Wait a few minutes and your website will be ready.

 Here is my final product.